 My relationship with wine has been a long one with many ups and downs, makeups and breakups.
-I have always been fit and quite health conscious so I’m sure most people wouldn’t imagine that I have had an issue with alcohol.
-But I have always known deep down that it’s an issue.
-In between binges, often drinking alone, I would abstain for awhile, then moderate by putting rules in place like not having alcohol in the house, not drinking during the week, not drinking alone… but soon I would find myself being uncharacteristically sociable, going out for dinners, visiting friends, anywhere there would be wine… The mind has a funny way of getting around the rules and the bottom line is that “where there is a subconscious will, we usually find a way”.
+Considering that I have always been fit and health conscious, I’m sure most people wouldn’t imagine that I have had an issue with alcohol.
+But I have always known deep down that all was not well.
+In between binges, I would abstain for awhile, then moderate by putting rules in place like not having alcohol in the house, not drinking during the week, not drinking alone and so on… but soon I would find myself being uncharacteristically sociable, going out for dinners, visiting friends, anywhere there would be wine… The mind has a funny way of getting around the rules and the bottom line is that “where there is a subconscious will, we usually find a way”.
 Otherwise known as self-sabotage!

-And the Subconscious, which according to neuroscientists makes up more than 90% of the mind, is the key to all of this.
-A few years ago I started studying Hypnotherapy (non medical) and it has been the most enlightening experience.
-Part of the course involves personally experiencing everything that is taught which means plenty of opportunity for facing one’s own demons and subsequent healing of old wounds.
+Studying Hypnotherapy (non medical) was a most enlightening experience.
+Part of my studies involved personally experiencing everything that was taught which meant plenty of opportunity for facing one’s own demons and subsequent healing of old wounds.
 After attending the World Without Wine Workshop a while ago, I was inspired to share my experience as it compliments perfectly everything that the workshop is about.

 From birth and even before that, our memories (real and imagined) are stored in our powerful subconscious minds and this is where our belief systems are formed.
 As children many of these beliefs are created before logical intellect is fully formed and as we grow up and process them with our critical conscious minds we can experience inner conflict when things don’t add up.
 These faulty beliefs can be around self-worth, deservability, intelligence, body image, sexuality, abilities, spirituality etc. Anything and everything that affects our behaviour and ability to lead a fulfilled existence and have healthy relationships.